 |Date||The date and time the event request was suppressed.|

-The name of the event flood control filters that applied to the request.
+The name of the event flood control rule that applied to the request.
 Click on the field's value to view the full list of properties and the trigger conditions for each filter.

-If you have permission to edit a filter, click Edit Rule to navigate to the rule's configuration page.
-This text only appears if you have permission to edit the filter.
-For more information about managing suppression filters, see Manage Event Flood Control Settings.
+If you have permission to edit a rule, click Edit Rule to navigate to the rule's configuration page.
+This text only appears if you have permission to edit the rules.
+For more information about managing suppression rules, see Manage Event Flood Control Settings.

 |Targeted Recipients||The recipients that were targeted by the event request.|